Archive for June, 2006

 I like Pink Floyd very much.
 They have handed down to Rock music history not only a fistful of memorable albums (the indisputable “Dark Side Of The Moon“, “Wish You Were Here”, the visionary “Ummagumma”, a less known gem titled “Meddle”, etc), but also a worldwide influential style due to their music, lyrics, performances… Very few times has a band been so unanimously acclaimed by public and critics.

 But that symbolism which Waters and Gilmour liked so much (I think) has three great exponents: “The wall” album, the song “Wish you were here” and my favourite album, “Animals”.
 All of them full of that nonconformity (sometimes naïve nonconformity, but never unnecessary).
-Read the rest of this article »
+Continue reading Animal Farm

 Throw the camera!